The Most Valuable Lessons We Learned From “Tuesdays With Morrie”

 “So many people walk around with a meaningless life.
 They seem half-asleep, even when they’re busy doing things they think are important.
 This is because they’re chasing the wrong things.
 The way you get meaning in your life is to devote yourself to loving others.
 Devote yourself to your community around you and devote yourself to creating something that gives you purpose and meaning.”

-But for us to find meaning and joy in our life, we should learn to love not only ourselves but the other people as well.
+But for us to find meaning and joy in our lives, we should learn to love not only ourselves but other people as well.
 Being a part of your community can bring happiness and satisfaction that no amount of money can give you.
-(Related: The Simple Formula to a Happy Life)

 Do Things Whole-heartedly Without Expecting Something In Return